 If the kidneys are not working as well as they should, this can lead to Kidney Disease.
 There are two types;

 Chronic Kidney Disease (CKD) can begin as a minor decline in kidney function that can then progress to more severe kidney function problems.
-There are five different stages of kidney disease (stage 1 -5).
+There are five different stages of kidney disease (stage 1-5).
 The final stage (stage 5) is kidney failure which is also known as End Stage Kidney Disease (ESKD).
 This is when dialysis or a kidney transplant may be necessary.
 However, not all individuals progress through all the stages of CKD.
 There are many reasons why individuals develop CKD; some people are born with kidney problems and others develop kidney problems later in childhood.

 Filtering Fact:

-Dialysis uses special equipment or a machine to do the job of the kidneys.
+Dialysis uses special equipment or a machine to help do the job of the kidneys.
 Dialysis helps to filter unwanted products and excess water out of the body.